 Though I’ve now joined the Vitamix club, my first blender was a Ninja.
-I was looking for something mid-priced yet highly functional machine with zero headaches involved.
-I had one of its blender/food processor models which use the container as a base, with the power source as the thing you fasten atop.
+I was looking for a mid-priced yet highly functional machine with zero headaches involved.
+I had one of its blender/food processor models, which use the container as a base, with the power source as the thing you fasten atop.
 It was perfect for my budget, worked consistently, and lasted through three New York City apartments.

 It's important to keep in mind that Ninja approaches blenders a little differently than most manufacturers.
 It offers something unique with each option.
 Maybe it’s a super-powerful motor.
 Maybe it’s several accessories that go with your base.
 Maybe it’s a host of programs, which allow you to make silky sauces, delicious smoothies, and even cook soup.

 Because it can tackle multiple culinary tasks with ease, the Ninja Professional Plus Blender with Auto-iQ is our top choice.

 Whatever you’re looking for in a blender, you can find a Ninja to match.
 Here are the best Ninja blenders to have in your home.

 What We Love: Easy to use and clean, high wattage

 We expect a lot from our blenders these days, and I don’t think that’s a bad thing.
 It’s the 21st century!
 Why not have a blender that both cooks and makes a mean blended margarita?
 You deserve it!